 “What would make you think that?”

 “Where does it say that?”
-I squawked, and turned my head.
-Right.
+I squawked, turning my head—Right.
 I’d leaned it up against the wall, even if I hadn’t put it up yet.
 “Oh.
 Never mind.”
 I turned back to him.
 “Yes, it’s my office.
 What’s your point?”

 “You’re sleeping in your office?”

 “I’m conserving space,” I retorted.
-“For six hundred a month, you come up with a better plan.”
+“For five hundred a month, you come up with a better plan.”

 I saw the idea flash into his eyes.
 Even if I knew he wouldn’t say it.